gyang94/fluss/website/blog/2025-07-01-tiering-service.md

 ## Conclusion

+In this deep dive, we thoroughly explored every facet of Fluss's **Tiering Service**.
+We began by dissecting the **TieringSource**, understanding the critical roles of its Enumerator, RpcClient, and SplitGenerator.
+From there, we examined the various split types and the efficiency of the stateless **TieringSourceReader**.

-In this deep dive, we dissected every layer of Fluss’s Tiering Service—starting with the TieringSource (Enumerator, RpcClient, and SplitGenerator), moving through split types and the stateless TieringSourceReader, and exploring the pluggable LakeWriter/LakeCommitter integration.
-We then saw how the TieringCommitter (with its LakeCommitter and FlussTableLakeSnapshotCommitter) ensures atomic, exactly-once commits across both your data lake and Fluss cluster.
-Together, these components deliver a robust pipeline that reliably syncs real-time streams and historical snapshots, giving you seamless, scalable consistency between live workloads and analytical storage.
+Our journey then led us to the flexible, pluggable integration of the **LakeWriter** and **LakeCommitter**.
+Finally, we saw how the **TieringCommitter**, with its LakeCommitter and FlussTableLakeSnapshotCommitter, orchestrates **atomic**, **exactly-once commits** across both your data lake and Fluss cluster.

+Together, these components form a robust pipeline.
+This pipeline reliably synchronizes real-time streams with historical snapshots, ensuring **seamless**, **scalable consistency** between your live workloads and analytical storage.